sbusso/scrapework/README.md

 # Scrapework

-Scrapework is a simple scraping framework inspired by Scrapy.
+Scrapework is a simple and opiniatated scraping framework inspired by Scrapy.
 It's designed for simple tasks and management, allowing you to focus on the scraping logic and not on the boilerplate code.

 - No CLI
 - No twisted / async